-2.5.1 An appropriate group of faculty shall be responsible for evaluating and making a recommendation on each candidate for promotion and/or continuing appointment.
+2.5.1 An appropriate group of faculty shall be responsible for evaluating and making a needed.

+Comment [JCA13]: JFTT tends to think this means University Libraries (though, if so, this is a very strange phrase to use.
+In any case, clarification recommendation on each candidate for promotion and/or continuing appointment.
 The appropriate group will vary according to the type of action being considered.

-Promotion: All members of the department-University Libraries faculty who are of higher rank than the candidate.
+Promotion: All members of the University Libraries faculty who are of higher rank than the candidate.